Calculation and Selection of Self-acting Water Temperature Regulator

 Calculation Methodology

-• the optimal range of maintained temperatures
+• the optimal range of supported temperatures

-• the speed of closing and the accuracy of maintenance
+• the closing speed and maintenance accuracy

-Calculation of the possibility of cavitation occurrence
+Calculation of the Possibility of Cavitation Occurrence

-High flow velocity in the inlet of the temperature regulator can cause high noise levels.
-For most rooms where temperature regulators are installed, the permissible noise level is 35-40 dB (A), which corresponds to a velocity in the inlet of the valve of approximately 3 m/s.
-Therefore, when selecting a temperature regulator, it is recommended not to exceed the specified velocity.
+High flow velocity in the temperature regulator's inlet pipe can cause a high noise level.
+For most rooms where temperature regulators are installed, the permissible noise level is 35-40 dB (A), which corresponds to a velocity in the valve's inlet pipe of approximately 3 m/s.
+Therefore, when choosing a temperature regulator, it is recommended not to exceed the specified velocity.

 question : comment : feedback